Get all the latest data for Tyrol

 How will new infrastructure projects affect property prices in Tyrol over 5 years?

-The top three major infrastructure projects expected to impact property prices in Tyrol over the next 5 years are the Brenner Base Tunnel (expected operational in the early 2030s), regional rail upgrades along the Inn Valley corridor, and continued development of Innsbruck's public transit network.
+The three major infrastructure projects most likely to affect Tyrol property prices over the next 5 years are the Brenner Base Tunnel works, the Brenner corridor and Lower Inn Valley rail upgrades, and the ongoing modernization of rail and station infrastructure around Innsbruck, Hall, Wörgl and Kufstein.

 How will population growth and other factors impact property values in Tyrol in 5 years?